aialvi/cs-support/README.md

 * Performance monitoring

 == 🔄 Upgrade Notice ==

-= 0.1.2 =
-**Major Privacy Update:** This version adds comprehensive GDPR compliance features including personal data export, deletion rights, and automatic data retention management.
-Essential for EU compliance and recommended for all users.

-**What's New:**
-- Personal data export and deletion tools
-- GDPR-compliant data retention management
-- WordPress privacy tools integration
-- Enhanced user privacy controls
-- Automatic data cleanup scheduling

-**Upgrade Process:**
-1. Backup your site (always recommended)
-2. Update through WordPress admin or download manually
-3. New database options will be created automatically
-4. All existing tickets and settings are preserved
-5. New privacy settings available in admin panel

 = 0.1.1 =
 **Important Update:** This version fixes critical compatibility issues with popular themes and page builders.
 If you're using shortcodes with Elementor, Divi, or experiencing CSS loading issues, this update is essential.